Diversion and Family Reunification

 - Does the person or family on the receiving end have the commitment and resources to care for the returning family member or friend?

 Unsheltered patients often have disabilities that create barriers to travel.
-Medical providers are often called to assist in the family reunification process.
-Some examples of useful actions taken by medical providers and interdisciplinary teams to overcome barriers include:
+Medical clinicians are often called to assist in the family reunification process.
+Some examples of useful actions taken by medical clinicians and interdisciplinary teams to overcome barriers include:

 - Writing an emotional support animal letter for a patient with mental illness who cannot travel without or on account of an emotional support pet.